 Transcript: Today, we're going to talk about cellular amplifier basics.
-We will cover the various functions of an amplifier: lights, installation tips, troubleshooting tips, federal regulations and much more.
+We will cover the various functions of a cellphone amplifier: lights, installation tips, troubleshooting tips, federal regulations and much more.
 With me today is one of our certified installers and he's going to walk us through it all.

 Wilson Pro provides pervasive mobile connectivity by deploying the most cost effective in-building amplifier solutions on the market today.
 We ensure mobile access everywhere with our carrier agnostic, low impact installation smart technology and virtually maintenance-free solutions.

 All of Wilson Pro’s amplifiers meet the FCC and IC requirements, and our FCC certified are accepted by all US and Canadian carriers.
 FCC regulation.
 All amplifiers are sold in a kit configuration.
 As such, all amplifiers come with the following components: All of our amplifiers include an indoor antenna, outdoor antenna and the minimum cable required to connect these to the amplifier.

 Cable links may vary by amplifier.
 Expansion kits are available for two, three or four broadcast antenna configurations.
 As of May 1st, 2014, all amplifiers must be registered with their carriers.
 We have links on how to register your signal booster page to help you register your amplifiers with the various carriers.

 When installing an amplifier, we suggest the following practices.
 Mount the amplifier in a climate controlled space with adequate ventilation.
 A surge protector power strip is highly recommended and required for warranty.
 When possible, mount the amplifier in a central location relative to the area it will be covering.
 This helps minimize cable length and signal loss.